Icinga/icingaweb2-module-training/doc/20-The-Icinga-PHP-Library.md

 # Digging Deeper – The Icinga PHP Library

-The basic tutorial already covered how to create routes and views.
-You also learned how to create your own library parts.
+The basic tutorial already covered how to create routes and views, as well as how to create your own library parts.

-This tutorial will go deeper and shows you how to achieve the same (and more) but by using what the Icinga PHP Library (IPL) has to offer.

-As well as working with databases.
+This tutorial will show you how to achieve the same (and more) by using the Icinga PHP Library (IPL).
+It also includes working with databases.

-## The Library's Parts

-It consists of the following separate libraries:
+The [IPL](https://github.com/Icinga/icinga-php-library) is a bundle of multiple separate PHP libraries, each with a specific purpose:

 * [ipl-html](https://github.com/Icinga/ipl-html)
   * This is a HTML abstraction layer.
 Essentially, it is the successor of what you already learned about view scripts.
 It lets you write HTML in an object oriented way